cockroachdb/docs/src/current/_includes/common/licensing-faqs.md

 ### Can I host CockroachDB as a service for internal use at my organization?

 Yes, employees and contractors can use your internal CockroachDB instance as a service, but no people outside of your organization will be able to use it without purchasing a license.
-Use of Enterprise features will always require a license.

 ### What constitutes hosting CockroachDB as a service?